Tutorial on amortized optimization: Learning the model's parameters

 \begin{remark} A standard gradient-based optimizer for \cref{eq:opt} (without amortization) can be recovered from $\gL_{\rm obj}$ by setting the model to the identity of the parameters, \ie $\hat y_\theta(x)\defeq\theta$, and $p(x)$ to be a Dirac delta distribution. \end{remark}

 This can be seen by taking $\D_\theta[\hat y_\theta(x)]=I$ in \cref{eq:grad-loss-grad}, resulting in $\nabla_\theta \gL_{\rm obj}(\hat y_\theta)=\nabla_y f(\hat y_\theta(x); x)$.
 Thus optimizing $\theta$ of this parameter-identity model with gradient descent is identical to solving \cref{eq:opt} with gradient descent. \Cref{remark:obj-loss} shows a connection between a model trained with gradients of an objective-based loss and a non-amortized gradient-based solver for \cref{eq:opt}.
 The gradient update that would originally have been applied to an iterate $y\in\gY$ of the domain is now transferred into the model's parameters that are shared across all problem instances.
-This also leads us to the intuition that objective-based amortization works best when a gradient-based optimizer is able to successfully solve \cref{eq:opt} from scratch.
+This also leads to a hypothesis that objective-based amortization works best when a gradient-based optimizer is able to successfully solve \cref{eq:opt} from scratch.
+However, there may be settings where a gradient-based optimizer performs poorly but an amortized optimizer excels because it is able to use information from the other problem instances.

+\begin{remark} The objective-based loss in \cref{sec:learning:grad} provides a starting point for amortizing with other optimality conditions or reformulations of the optimization problem.
+This is done when amortizing for fixed-point computations and convex optimization in \cref{sec:apps:convex}, as well as in optimal transport \cref{sec:apps:ot}. \end{remark}